 With the current skilled trades labour shortage, significantly increasing the number of women and other underrepresented groups in trades careers is crucial to bridging the gap.

 BCCWITT is leading the cultural shift that is needed to achieve this—our work is focused on creating a diverse, equitable and inclusive skilled trades industry, where all feel welcome, healthy and safe.

 WHAT WE DO

-The BC Centre for Women in the Trades provides connection, resources and supports for tradeswomen across the province.
+The BC Centre for Women in the Trades provides connection, funding, resources and supports for tradeswomen across the province.
 BCCWITT also offers programs, tools and resources to individuals and trades organizations that support the attraction, retention and advancement of women in skilled trades careers.

 The Shift for organizations